rammussenna/rings-of-the-damned/Bosses.md

 * **Appearance**: Gilded demon adorned with chains, gold-plated flesh, and hollow eyes that drip molten gold.
 * **Lore**: Mammon was once an angel of structure and trade but fell when he began hoarding worship.
 * **Abilities**:
+* **GREEDINESS**:Archon, summons golden ingots, which over time lures in minions, causing massive crowds (and may spawn in pass mini bosses 1/178)
   * **Golden Hoard**: Summons gold shields to block attacks.
   * **Auction of Souls**: Debuff based on current item count; more items = more punishment/more damage.
   * **Bribe Reality**: Temporarily becomes invulnerable by "paying off" the world.